thunderseethe/thunderseethe.github.io/content/posts/emit-base.md

           (local.get 5))))))
 ```

-Now this might look like a lot of code for what amounts to calculating `(400 + 1) + (1234 + 1)`.
-And it is, but that's because we haven't optimized it yet.
+Now this might look like a lot of code for what amounts to calculating `(400 + 1) + (1234 + 1)`, and it is, but that's because we haven't optimized it yet.
 Part of the appeal of Wasm is it comes equipped with a lot of tooling we'd otherwise have to build ourselves.
-After running our Wasm through `wasm-opt` we'll get a more optimal version:
+After running our Wasm through `wasm-opt`, a CLI that optimizes Wasm, we'll get a more optimal version:

 ```lisp
 (module